christinerose/gibbr.org/blog/hillingar/index.md

 The build script in a Nix derivation, if it doesn't invoke a compiler directly, often invokes a build system like `make`.
 But Nix can also be considered a build system too[@mokhovBuildSystemsCarte2018].
 It takes a build graph and computes.

+If any of the detivtion's inputs change, the hash will change, and the path will change.
+So this.captures deep traces of inputs (as each input is also a deticaiton with a hash base on its inputs).

 Nix can also be thought as a coarse grained build system